The Environmental Dynamics Lab

 Studying ecosystem sustainability

-Left to right: David Carchipulla-Morales, Matthew Barnes, Lauren Lowman, Nick Corak, Mireya Reyes, Haley Corbett, Janelle Wargo, Sarah Marmolejos
+Left to right: David Carchipulla-Morales, Matthew Barnes, Christopher Heckman, Kirstin Murr, Mireya Reyes, Lauren Lowman, and Sarah Marmolejos

 The Environmental Dynamics Lab at Wake Forest University seeks to understand how spatial and temporal changes in water availability impact overall ecosystem health, productivity and sustainability.
 Our goal is to explain how physical water, energy, and carbon exchange pathways modulate ecosystem responses under different hydroclimatic scenarios (e.g., hurricanes, droughts, fires, etc.).